TolisSth/jit-crowd-emulator/README.md

 ## What is this?
 Jit Crowd Emulator is a python script that utilizes the Selenium browser automation suite to create an artificial crowd in your Jit.si meeting.

-## What are the capabilities of this crowd
+## What are the capabilities of the artificial crowd
 This crowd can:
 1. Join meetings (even password protected ones)
 2. React using the Jit.si default reactions